alebogi/Algorithms-and-data-structures-projects/README.md

 Projects info and comments of code are in Serbian.

 ### Built with
-- First project: Pascal
+- Project 1: Pascal
-- Others: C
+- Projects 2, 3 and 4: C
+- Projects 5 and 6: C++

 #### Authors
 Aleksandra Bogicevic - @alebogi